mwmckee/allowlist-sample/README.md

-#WhitelistSampleApp
+#AllowlistSampleApp
-This sample app is a test for all the four functions in the FaceWhitelist block.
+This sample app is a test for all the four functions in the FaceAllowlist block.

 ## Running the Sample code